tiffchen01/chrome-extension/chrome extension/README.md

 # Change friends name in Facebook

-This Chrome extension is my evaluation assignment for Michigan Hackers Web team.
+This Chrome extension is for Michigan Hackers Web team.